globus/globus-compute/docs/sdk.rst

 The Globus Compute SDK supports use of Globus Auth client credentials for login, if you have `registered a client. <https://docs.globus.org/api/auth/developer-guide/#register-app>`_

-To use client credentials, you must set the envrionment variables **GLOBUS_COMPUTE_CLIENT_ID** to your client ID, and **GLOBUS_COMPUTE_CLIENT_SECRET** to your client secret.
+To use client credentials, you must set the environment variables **GLOBUS_COMPUTE_CLIENT_ID** to your client ID, and **GLOBUS_COMPUTE_CLIENT_SECRET** to your client secret.

-When these envrionment variables are set they will take priority over any other credentials on the system and the Client will assume the identity of the client app.
+When these environment variables are set they will take priority over any other credentials on the system and the Client will assume the identity of the client app.
 This also applies when starting a Globus Compute endpoint.

 .. code:: bash